-She is recognized as a top-rated business and corporate lawyer and litigation attorney in Concord, NH, by New England Super Lawyers® with a Rising Stars designation for 2016-2021.
+She is recognized as a top-rated business and corporate lawyer and litigation attorney in Concord, NH, by Super Lawyers® with a Rising Stars designation for 2016-2021.
 In 2021, Caroline was selected for inclusion in The Best Lawyers in America® in the areas of Commercial Transactions / UCC law.

 In 2020, Caroline received the New Hampshire Bar Foundation’s Robert Kirby Award.
 The Kirby Award is presented annually to an attorney 35 years old or younger who demonstrates the traits of civility, courtesy, perspective, and excellent advocacy.
 Bob Kirby, for whom the award is named, was an attorney with Gallagher, Callahan & Gartrell, P.C., and is remembered as a young lawyer “of great skill, civility and good humor” when he died at age 35.
 Caroline is the 24th recipient of the award, and the first person from the firm to receive it.

 Caroline is serving her second, three-year term on the New Hampshire Professional Conduct Committee, to which she was appointed by the New Hampshire Supreme Court.